 Pretty Hurts addresses the painful expectations of the perfect body.
 It takes an honest approach to discuss the pain of beauty.
 People can experience pain due to their measures to conform to society’s standards.

 Beyoncé barely needs an introduction.
 The singer is one of the big names in the industry, consistently releasing hits.
 Beyoncé’s rise to fame began in the 90s.
 She was a lead vocalist of Destiny’s Child, the famous R&B girl group.
-Over the span of her music career, Beyoncé has won multiple awards and received several recognitions.
+Over the span of her music career, Beyoncé has also won multiple awards.
 Her music addresses topics such as womanism, confidence, and the celebration of Black people.

 “Pretty hurts, shine the light on whatever's worse